kalyanikhona/llm-model-behavior-research/README.md

 ## Repository Structure
 - `/research` - Deep dives into model behavior patterns
-- `/case-studies` - Real-world applications and findings
-- `/frameworks` - Practical tools for non-technical professionals
-- `/resources` - Curated readings and references
+- `/logbook` - Noting down my daily experiements, notes and insights

 ---
 *This repository is actively maintained and updated with new research findings.*